Montenegro votes in tense election testing long-ruling party

 Montenegrins are voting in a tense election that is pitting the long-ruling pro-Western party against the opposition seeking closer ties with Serbia and Russia

-PODGORICA, Montenegro -- Voters in Montenegro on Sunday cast ballots in a tense election that is pitting the long-ruling pro-Western party against the opposition seeking closer ties with Serbia and Russia.
+PODGORICA, Montenegro -- Voters in Montenegro on Sunday cast ballots in a tense election that is pitting the long-ruling pro-Western party against an opposition seeking closer ties with Serbia and Russia.

 The parliamentary vote is marked by a dispute over a law on religious rights that is staunchly opposed by the influential Serbian Orthodox Church.

-The issue has fueled divisions in the nation of 620,000 people that has defied traditional Slavic allies Belgrade and Moscow to become independent in 2006 and join NATO in 2017.
+The issue has fueled divisions in the nation of 620,000 people that has defied its traditional Slavic allies to become independent in 2006 and join NATO in 2017.

+Indicating high interest in the election, the turnout in the first hours of balloting was about 14% higher than the same time four years ago.

 Months of church-led protests against the property bill have raised tensions and fears of potential incidents during and after the election on Sunday.

-In October 2016, the authorities said they thwarted a planned election-day coup orchestrated by two Russia military intelligence officers.
+Authorities are also thinking back to the previous election, in October 2016, when they said they thwarted a planned election-day coup orchestrated by two Russia military intelligence officers.

+Prime Minister Dusko Markovic said the state will deal with any attempts to affect this election.

+“This is the day when Montenegro decides to move strongly forward toward economic and general development — a Montenegro that is a member of the the European Union and a reliable member of NATO," he said.

 Some 540,000 voters are choosing whether to keep in power the Democratic Party of Socialists, which has governed Montenegro for some 30 years.